 - One-time (non-recurring)

-There are a variety of ways this can be configured–by default, we provide you with an expiration notice that only applies to non-recurring (one time) listings so you can remind them to renew.
-However, you are free to define as many messages as you want, and set for different types of listings.
+There are a variety of ways this can be configured–by default, we provide you with an expiration notice that only applies to non-recurring (one-time) listings so you can remind them to renew.
+However, you are free to define as many messages as you want and set them for different types of listings.
 For example:

 - For Recurring listings, you might send a “Thank You” email on renewal where you remind the user their payment was just processed and thank them for their business

-The email notices section allows you to define any or all of these depending on your situation.
+The add notices section allows you to define any or all of these depending on your situation.

 When you open the Email Notices section, it's a bit different than the others:

 Not only can you define the body and subject, but the timing of the email and what kind of listings it applies to.
 Clicking on the dropdown menus under “Applies to” gives you these options where you can pick what type of listing the email is for:

 You can pick the options that make the most sense for you.